Actively Recruiting

 - Adults aged 18 to 75 years

-- Clinical diagnosis of chronic plantar fasciitis for more than 6 months confirmed by ultrasonography
+- Clinical diagnosis of chronic plantar fasciitis lasting more than 6 months confirmed by ultrasound

-- Persistent heel pain not improved by stretching, orthotics, physical therapy, or corticosteroid injections
+- Persistent heel pain not improved by conventional treatments like stretching, orthotics, physical therapy, or corticosteroid injections

-- Visual Analog Scale (VAS) pain score of 4 or higher at baseline
+- Baseline pain score of 4 or higher on the Visual Analog Scale

 - Ability and willingness to follow study procedures and attend follow-up visits